How Bursa Malaysia Is Promoting Good ESG Practices

 7 min read

 In recent years, environmental, social, and governance (ESG) considerations have become a top priority for businesses globally.
 Malaysia is no exception, with Bursa Malaysia, the nation's stock exchange, playing a pivotal role in promoting sustainable business practices among listed companies.
-This comprehensive guide explores how Bursa Malaysia is driving ESG adoption and what it means for businesses operating in Malaysia.
+If you're new to the concept, our guide to understanding ESG in Malaysia provides a comprehensive overview.
+This guide explores how Bursa Malaysia is driving ESG adoption and what it means for businesses operating in Malaysia.

 The Evolution of ESG at Bursa Malaysia